Maderno, Lake Garda

 Lake-Garda

-This is the capital of the lake and it is very easy to see why so many people come here.
-It is located in a huge sheltered bay with dramatic hills and mountains behind it.
-It has a very attractive lakefront area and further round the bay a large beach area (ok you can’t build sandcastles as it is made up of little white pebbles but you do find people sunbathing on it)
+This is the capital of the lake, and it is very easy to see why so many people come here.
+It is situated in a vast, sheltered bay with dramatic hills and mountains rising behind it.
+It has a very attractive lakefront area and further around the bay a large beach area (ok, you can’t build sandcastles as it is made up of little white pebbles, but you do find people sunbathing on it)

 Lake-Garda

-There is lots of lakeside dining here and we had a meal watching the sunset.
-Another afternoon we sat relaxing with a coffee at a lakeside restaurant.
+There are lots of lakeside dining here, and we had a meal watching the sunset.
+Another afternoon, we sat relaxing with a coffee at a lakeside restaurant.
 The area was buzzing with boats and ferries arriving and leaving.

 Lake-Garda shops

-There are plenty of nice shops in the quaint narrow streets leading up from the lake which has lots to offer.
-One Saturday afternoon there was a lovely market (not selling the usual tat) but selling crafts and speciality foods.
-The stall holders were dressed in traditional dress.
+There are plenty of lovely shops in the quaint, narrow streets leading up from the lake, which have lots to offer.
+One Saturday afternoon, there was a beautiful market (not selling the usual tat) but selling crafts and speciality foods.
+The stallholders were dressed in traditional dress.

-We found that Garda was a great place to stay and could be used as a base to visit some of the other towns including the cable car to Malcesine.
-It is a great place for families as Gardaland, Movieland, Aqua Paradise Park are all quite near and in fact, some of the theme parks run complimentary buses in the summer.
-The beautiful town of Sirmione and Verona are all not too far away from here either.
+We found that Garda was a great place to stay and could be used as a base to visit some of the other towns, including the cable car to Malcesine.
+It is an excellent place for families, as Gardaland, Movieland, and Aqua Paradise Park are all relatively nearby.
+Some of the theme parks run complimentary buses in the summer.
+The beautiful towns of Sirmione and Verona are not too far away from here either.

-One place we didn’t get to see this time and will make sure we see next time is Lazise which is a medieval walled town with an attractive harbour area.
+One place we didn’t get to see this time, but will make sure to visit next time, is Lazise, a medieval walled town with an attractive harbour area.

-The thing I loved about the lake was how easy it was to get around from the campsites to the towns and villages as the whole lakeside area is very flat which is great for walking and cycling along the lakeside path.
+The thing I loved about the lake was how easy it was to get around from the campsites to the towns and villages, as the whole lakeside area is very flat, which is excellent for walking and cycling along the lakeside path.

 Bardolino

-BordolinoBardolino was in the other direction outside the campsite and has a picturesque shoreline with lots of interesting streets to explore.
+BordolinoBardolino was located in the opposite direction outside the campsite and had a picturesque shoreline with numerous interesting streets to explore.
 The town is situated South of Garda Town and North of Lazise.
-It is best-known for the wine made from the grapes grown in the surrounding hillsides.
+It is best known for the wine produced from grapes grown on the surrounding hillsides.

 There is an endless array of cafes and restaurants all around.
 You can eat right at the water’s edge and enjoy the lovely lake view while eating your meal.
-Bardolino is a real town and the local Italians shop in Bardolino too so you will find some serious shops.
+Bardolino is a real town, and the local Italians also shop in Bardolino, so you will find some serious shops.

-Shoe-and-bag-shop-BordolinoThere are shops selling everything from leather briefcases, the inevitable sunglasses and beach towels and designer clothing. – Some nice shoe shops and bag shops as well.
+Shoe-and-bag-shop-BordolinoThere are shops selling everything from leather briefcases to inevitable sunglasses, beach towels, and designer clothing. – Some lovely shoe shops and bag shops as well.

-There is a market every Thursday morning in Bardolino where among other things wine and oil can be bought directly from producers.
+There is a market every Thursday morning in Bardolino, where, among other things, wine and oil can be purchased directly from the producers.
 We loved both Garda and Bardolino.

 Bardolino